 Please note the (Castle) Inn Close did not exist before Victorian times and therefore was excluded from our study as was the unnumbered vennel (under the clock) which could possibly be the old slaughterhouse close.

-One must apologise for the lack of clarity on the above plan-cum-photocopy and the Common Close (1 of 2) above.
+One must apologise for the lack of clarity on the above plan-cum-photocopy of the Common Close (1 of 2) above.

 Please use the street reference number guide as an aide-memoire.
 Locations and numbers are provisional.

 RE Common Closes perhaps taking their name from belonging to the community rather than belonging to the town or private landlords.
 They cover four rigs North Eastwards from 141 (left hand side of Adriano's), 145 (opposite of the same building as 145) and include the Royal British Legion close (145/147) then extending to 155 High Street southwest of The Castle Wynd Pend.